crcn/tandem-old/packages/tandem-app/README.md

     - [ ] for components
     - [ ] for CSS
   - [ ] test scoped style parsing
+  - [ ] use virtual fragments for slots

 - [ ] testing
   - [ ] ensure that default slot children are removed on a patch